decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 export const Raycast: ComponentDefinition<PBRaycast>;

 // Warning: (ae-missing-release-tag) "RaycastHit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "RaycastHit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface RaycastHit {